understanding-the-connected-home/book/connected_things.md

 The bluntest and most obvious categories.
 Binary, on/off.
 If we look at the last 10 years, this held up nicely: Table off, lamp off, phone on.

 Over the last few years, the lines have started to blur: TV on or off?
 Fridge?
 Lamp?
-As more things come online, the distinction will become more or less meaningless - it might just be the default that changes.
+As more things come online, the distinction will become more or less meaningless—it might just be the default that changes.

 ### Active v passive data gathering and processing